Common Orthodontic Questions

 Most orthodontic patients at our Monroe Township office begin active braces treatment between ages 9 and 14.

-If you want to improve the look and feel of your smile, then any age can be a great age to see the orthodontist.
-Orthodontic treatment is not exclusive to children and teens, with about one in every five orthodontic patients being over the age of 21.
+If you want to improve the look and feel of your smile, then any age can be a great age to see Dr. Leiva.
+Orthodontic treatment is not exclusive to children and teens, with about one in every five orthodontic patients being over the age of 21 at Monroe Orthodontics.

 Thanks to today’s smaller, less visible and more comfortable orthodontic appliances (including metal braces, ceramic braces, and Invisalign), adults find treatment appealing.